Who we are

 Ben Blackwell is PAS’s Office and Advice Line Manager.
 Ben manages the telephone helpline and is responsible for ensuring the smooth daily running of the office.
 In addition, Ben is in charge of payroll and manages PAS’s volunteers.
 He previously worked at Refugee and Migrant Justice (a legal advice charity).

-Given our few staff and limited resources, we rely heavily on the help of volunteers to meet the demands to help prisoners.
+Given our few staff and limited resources, PAS relies upon the help of volunteers to meet the demand for our services.
 We take on both Legal and Fundraising and Communications Volunteers.